Report it - Anti-social behaviour

 - You are responsible for your family, the people living in your home and anyone visiting your home.

 - You are breaking your tenancy or lease conditions if you create a nuisance to your neighbours, or other people living in the neighbourhood.

 Colne enables and expects people making reports to take reasonable steps to resolve the problem for themselves.

-5 Top tips if you have problems with another Colne tenant.
+5 top tips if you are having problems with another Colne tenant.

 1. It's good to talk